 UPDATE: On March 12, 2020, the Drug Testing Standards and Practices Committee made final recommendations on revisions to the Penalty Guidelines consistent with the tasks assigned by the ARCI Board of Directors at its December, 2019 meeting.

-UPDATE: At the December, 2019 meeting The Model Rules Committee tabled action on this proposal.
-The RCI Board opted to consider this matter and voted to approve tough new penalties for the most egregious violations in principle, but remand the matter to the Drug Testing Standards and Practices Committee to consider ways to simplify the concept of increased penalties for the most egregious violations of doping and equine endangerment.
-A streamlined proposal will be considered by the Committee at a meeting scheduled for March 12, 2020 meeting.
+At that time the RCI Board voted to approve tough new penalties for the most egregious violations in principle, but remanded the matter to the Drug Testing Standards and Practices Committee to consider ways to simplify the approach.
+A streamlined proposal was considered and modified by the DTSP Committee at its March 12, 2020 meeting.
 That proposal is contained in the memo below.

 Prior Information: The Drug Testing Standards and Practices (DTSP) Committee has released for consideration Proposed Revised Penalty Guidelines for violations of the anti-doping or medication rules in horse racing.

 Penalties for “Doping or Equine Endangerment” violations would be effectively doubled from the existing Class A penalties, with a first violation requiring a two to five-year suspension of the trainer and a minimum $50,000 fine which could be increased to $100,000 with aggravating circumstances.
 A second violation in any jurisdiction would trigger a license revocation.

 The proposal would also impose a $25,000 fine on an owner if there is a second lifetime offense in the owner’s stable in any jurisdiction.
 A third offense would suspend the owner for a minimum of thirty days to as much as a year and impose a minimum fine of $50,000 which could be increased to $100,000.